AviatrixSystems/Docs/HowTos/CloudN-config-drive-v1_4.rst

   -rw-r--r-- 1 root root 374784 Mar 19 22:11 cloudn-172-25-0-10.iso

-In this example below, we created a bridge interface “br1” and assign eno1 to this “br1”.
+In this example below, a bridge interface “br1” is created and eno1 is assigned to this “br1”.

 ::